x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 from the sender's side. ```Default value is Informational```

 * Append - this is an incremental update for an existing data set or the provision of new data or documentation (attribute values) formerly absent.
-If any of the supplied data or metadata is already present, it will not replace that data.
+If any of the supplied data or metadata are already present, it will not replace these data.

 * Replace - data are to be replaced, and may also include additional data to be appended.